 When your Chevrolet V20 left the factory, it was destined for a person with discerning taste who values value in their automobile.
 Make no mistake, you bought your V20 because you knew that you wanted performance and American style both rolled up into one automobile.
 Chevrolet car, truck, or SUV enthusiasts have come to expect a certain level of reliability when driving their V20 around town.
 The vehicle in your driveway symbolizes the best in class when it comes to all the vehicles in today's marketplace.

 Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it creates a slight excess of water as it travels through all the HVAC components on your Chevrolet V20.
-Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
-Any time you perform work on your air conditioning system, you must change your Chevrolet V20 A/C receiver drier or accumulator.
+The lifeblood of the air conditioning system is a refrigerant called R134a.
+The refrigerant emits cold air after a simple thermal reaction, and it tends to accumulate moisture as it cycles through the HVAC system in your Chevrolet V20.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
+Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Chevrolet V20 A/C receiver drier or accumulator.